TRACK CHAIRS

 The HICSS Digital Government Track has gained an excellent reputation among Digital Government scholars and the larger academic community.
 It serves as a rigorous and valuable research venue on Digital Government, bringing together an international community of scholars to discuss the state of Digital Government throughout the world.

-The focus of this minitrack will be on both current uses and potential uses of AI in government.
-We invite contributions on adoption and implementation of AI in public organizations, benefits and risks, as well as on the control, regulation, and governance of this technology.
+This minitrack explores both current and potential uses of AI in government and factors related to its use.
+We invite contributions on the adoption and implementation of AI in public organizations, its benefits and risks, as well as on the control, regulation, and governance of this technology.
 While we envisage papers in this minitrack being on the use of AI primarily in public administration, we will also welcome papers in areas and on topics within the wider public sector, including policing and health (although we will not consider papers related to AI in national security and the military).
 We welcome submissions with diverse views and methodologies.
-The goal of this minitrack is to promote critical discussion on the current status and future trajectory AI in government.
+The goal of this minitrack is to promote critical discussion on the current status and future trajectory of AI in government.
+Among the dimensions of AI in government that might be addressed are:

 - The ethics and risk governance of AI and algorithms in public management implementation